 What are the benefits of making friends?

 Having friends is important for everyone.
 Friends share problems, give advice and build self-esteem.
 For children, making friends is an important part of their social and emotional development.
-Learning to get along with friends builds their self-confidence and their sense of their identity.
+Learning to get along with friends builds their self-confidence and their sense of identity.

 Friends are also important for physical health.
 Children are more likely to be physically active with friends.
 Feeling happy and good about themselves means they are more likely to lead a healthy lifestyle.